Esperanto Museum in Svitavy: History

 There was an empty room on the ground floor of the Ottendorfer House, which always belonged to the museum.
-Local Esperanto speakers proposed to the director of the museum and the mayor the create of an exposition about the history of the Esperanto movement.
+Local Esperanto speakers proposed to the director of the museum and the mayor to create an exposition about the history of the Esperanto movement.
 They were both enthusiastic about the idea.
 They not only reached an agreement with the ministry of culture, but also received financial support to repair and equip the room with the necessary furnishings.
 Much of the work was done by the local Esperanto community, who were also assisted by the Czech Esperanto Association as well as others from abroad.
 The town museum borrowed Zamenhof's bust and many books from nearby Česká Třebová, which has the largest collection of Esperanto books in the Czech Republic.
 But there, the books are stored in an archive away from the public due to scientific needs, while in Svitavy they are exhibited for the general public.